ohbm/osr2020/join.md

         </td>
         <td class="join" style="width:70%">
             <p>
                 We will be streaming to Douyu for participants  without access to Corwdcast.
 Here you can watch all the OSR content without participating in the events.
-Please see our <a href="https://www.douyu.com/rfmri" _target="_blank">live Douyu stream</a> and subscribe for updates.
+Please see our live <a href="https://www.douyu.com/rfmri" _target="_blank">Douyu stream</a> and subscribe for updates.
             </p>
         </td>
     </tr>